Meet Richard Wasserman

 Richard L. Wasserman is an independent consultant with expertise in medical education, pharmaceutical marketing strategy and execution, food allergy treatment, immunoglobulin therapy, and electronic medical records.

-He was raised in New York, where he graduated cum laude from Hobart College with Honors in Chemistry.
-He received a PhD in immunology from the Mount Sinai School of Medicine and the City University of New York Graduate School, as well as an MD from Southwestern Medical School.
+Richard, a New York native, graduated cum laude from Hobart College with Honors in Chemistry.
+He holds a PhD in immunology from the Mount Sinai School of Medicine and the City University of New York Graduate School, and an MD from the University of Texas Southwestern Medical School.

 Board Certifications